Medical Nutrition Therapy

 Does my insurance cover nutrition services?

 Many insurance plans will cover your visit with a registered dietitian.
 If you are unsure, call your provider and ask if you are eligible to see a registered dietitian.
-If you do not have coverage please contact the office to discuss billing options.
+If you do not have coverage, please contact the office to discuss billing options.

-What are the benefits of MNT?
+What are the benefits of medical nutrition therapy?

-- One on one nutrition counseling
+- One-on-one nutrition counseling

 - Improvements in quality of life

-- Early intervention for cancer related symptoms and side effects of the disease or its treatment
+- Early intervention for cancer-related symptoms and side effects of the disease or its treatment

 - Recommendations for adequate calories, protein and other nutrients to offset the effects of altered metabolism